Meetnepali/assessment-debug-flask-postgresql-connection/README.md

-# assessment-debug-flask-postgresql-connection
-Infrastructure Assessment Task: You are provided with a Flask application source code and docker-compose file.
-The application is co
+This Flask application is supposed to connect to a PostgreSQL database, but something is wrong and prevents the connection.
+The application is containerized with Docker and uses Docker Compose.
+Your task is to debug and fix the issue.
+You can start the application by running the run.sh script.